 1/12th scale Lotus 72E, Ronnie Peterson, diorama by Hiro

-Professionally built 1/12th scale diorama by Model Factory Hiro, presented cased complete as driven by Ronnie Peterson.
+Professionally built 1/12th scale diorama using a model by Model Factory Hiro, presented cased complete as driven by Ronnie Peterson.

 The 72 was yet another innovative design by Chapman featuring inboard brakes, side mounted radiators in sidepods, as opposed to the nose mounted radiators which had been commonplace since the 1950s, and an overhead air intake.